 For the SMBus 2.0 interface, both the baseboard and OCP NIC 3.0 designers shall follow the applicable requirements found in the SMBus, PCIe CEM specifications.
-This applies to the routing guidelines,SI considerations, bus operational speed range, capacitive loading, and range of pull up resistance values.
+This section is a placeholder for SMBus 2.0 related applies to the routing guidelines, and SI considerations.
+The OCP NIC 3.0 subgroup intends to define the bus operational speed range, capacitive loading, and range of pull up resistance values.
 Doing so allows the baseboard suppliers to design a SMBus interface that is compatible with OCP NIC 3.0 products.